cv-pls/site/cv-pls_chat_docs.md

 <br>Meaning <sup><a title='What Does It Mean?' href='#cv-pls-meaning' name='cv-pls-meaning'><img src='http://i.stack.imgur.com/ezLZa.png'></a></sup>
 ---

-*Content pending...*
+In the [Stack Overflow](http://www.stackoverflow.com/) [PHP chat](http://chat.stackoverflow.com/rooms/11/php) you may notice the regulars using tags like `cv-pls`, `cv-ring` and others.
+These tags are used only in the chat room to communicate with other users that a post may need some sort of moderation.
+The documentation below outlines all the possible actions and meanings of each acronym and its usage.

+`cv-ring` is just a 'funny name' we give to the group of regulars who use the tags, It is not a cult, there is no membership fee, secret hand-shake or conspiracy afoot.
+To join the `cv-ring` just actively participate in helping maintain the quality of the site's posts by following the proper usage of the close-vote chat tags.

 <br>Reason <sup><a title='Why Is It Done?' href='#cv-pls-reason' name='cv-pls-reason'><img src='http://i.stack.imgur.com/ezLZa.png'></a></sup>
 ---

 The Stack Exchange sites can accumulate a lot of inferior quality and duplicative information.
 We feel that inferior quality questions bring down the sites and make it harder to find good information.
-By closing and merging these questions as appropriate you'll find the information you need quicker.
+By closing and merging these posts as appropriate you'll find the information you need quicker.
 This is a community based approach in quality assurance to help ensure that these sites can provide the best information to those that seek it.

 There's been a question on [meta.stackoverflow.com](http://meta.stackoverflow.com/) that [asks whether the community should vote-to-close in this way](http://meta.stackoverflow.com/questions/120275/is-asking-others-for-a-close-vote-appropriate) if you feel the need to provide feedback.
-If you have a problem with the process or notice abuse please post something on meta or talk to us in [chat](http://chat.stackoverflow.com/rooms/11/php).
+If you have a problem with the process or notice abuse please post something on meta or talk to us in [PHP chat](http://chat.stackoverflow.com/rooms/11/php).
 This process is meant to help the community, but can easily start hurting the community and that is not our intent.

 <br>Chat Tags <sup><a title='Chat Tags' href='#chat-tags' name='chat-tags'><img src='http://i.stack.imgur.com/ezLZa.png'></a></sup>
 ---